 Fees for full time undergraduate courses start at £19,000 for most Arts, Humanities, Business and Social Science degrees.
 Science and Engineering degrees are charged at £25,000.

 REF (Research Excellence Framework) was an independent government review conducted into the quality of research at UK universities and published in December 2014.
 This information highlights subjects of specialism within each university.
 We have listed all subject areas where at least 60% of the research conducted in these specific fields has been graded 3 or 4 stars.
 (4 stars being the highest ranking REF award).
 For more information, please visit the REF Information page.

 Nottingham University offers a range of postgraduate e-courses, many of which are for the purpose of continued professional development.
-Subjects include MScs in Brewing Science or Applied Ergonomics and MAs in Education, Linguistics, Digital Technologies for Language Teaching and English.
-An LLM in Procurement Law is available as is a certificate in Teaching English to Speakers of Other Languages.
+Subjects include MScs in Brewing Science or Applied Ergonomics, and MAs in Education, Linguistics, Digital Teaching and Learning, and English.
+An LLM in Human Rights Law is available, as is a certificate in Teaching English to Speakers of Other Languages.